syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/features.md

 * FormFilling
 * Handwritten Signature

-N> Syncfusion provides same SfPdfViewer component for Blazor Server and Blazor WebAssembly applications.
+N> Syncfusion provides the SfPdfViewer component for both Blazor Server and Blazor WebAssembly applications.
+<br />For both **Blazor WebAssembly App** and **Blazor Server App** use [SfPdfViewer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PdfViewer.SfPdfViewer.html) component in Syncfusion.Blazor.SfPdfViewer NuGet package.
+This component will not requires server-side processing to render the PDF files through web service.
+<br/>* For Windows, Linux and Mac (OSX) uses the sample Nuget [Syncfusion.Blazor.SfPdfViewer](https://www.nuget.org/packages/Syncfusion.Blazor.SfPdfViewer)

 N> You can refer to the [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) feature tour page for its groundbreaking feature representations.
 You can also explore the [Blazor SfPdfViewer example](https://blazor.syncfusion.com/demos/pdf-viewer-2/default-functionalities?theme=fluent) to understand how to explain core features of PDF Viewer.